 Train to become a farm manager or start your own farm

-If you’re interested in farming as a career, a formal apprenticeship program will provide you with a guided path to help you fulfill your vegetable farming aspirations.
-We’ll help pair you with a qualified host farmer who will work to comprehensively train you in the art and science of vegetable production and farm business management, while you work to support the host farmer’s labor needs as you train.
+If you’re interested in farming as a career, a registered apprenticeship program will provide you with a guided path to help you learn the ins and outs of managing a vegetable operation.
+We’ll help connect you with a qualified mentor farmer who will work to comprehensively train you in the art and science of vegetable production and farm business management, while you work to support the host farmer’s labor needs as you train.
 You’ll graduate from your apprenticeship with the skills necessary to pursue becoming a farm manager or to start your own farm.

 ON-THE-JOB TRAINING